MARTIMM/gnome-native/README.md

 # Description

 This package holds the native object description as well as the interface description to connect to the Gnome libraries.
-This set modules will never act on their own.
-They will be used by other packages such as Gnome::Gtk and the like.
+This set of modules will never act on their own.
+They will be used by other packages such as `Gnome::Gtk3` and the like.

 ## Note
 This package is refactored from GTK::V3 at version 0.13.1